twinklegenon/CPE009_TEZ_Program/README.md

 # CPE009_TEZ_Program
-Final Project for CPE 009 Python
+Final Project for CPE 009 Python (This is a by group project)